 - Freshly ground black pepper

-Drop the ravioli into the boiling water.
-Cook until the ravioli float to the top, 2 to 3 minutes.
-Remove the ravioli from the water with a slotted spoon and drain well on paper towels.
-Try to keep them from touching; they will stick together.
+- REMOVE ravioli from the water with a slotted spoon and drain well on paper towels.
+Try to keep them from touching, as they will stick together.